MenkeTechnologies/zpwr/README.md

 rm -rf ~/.zpwr
 ```
 This will not uninstall packages installed by system package manager, pip modules, gems, vim plugins, tmux plugins and zsh plugins.
-You must remove this manuallly is desired.
+You must remove these manually if desired.
 If desired you can also uninstall oh-my-zsh with ```uninstall_oh_my_zsh```.
 Make sure the `~/.zshrc` is your original version.

 ## Font